Declarative Query Engine • Data Mapper • PHP

 Composable by Design

-Based on tuple relational calculus - QUEL's approach that Codd considered truer to relational algebra.
+Based on tuple relational calculus — QUEL’s declarative model for expressing relational intent.

 Choose Your Approach

-Simple methods for everyday queries and the query language for complex scenarios
+Simple methods for everyday use, and a query language when relationships and logic grow complex

 Simple Methods